RuzickaJakub/text-normalization-annotation-application/INSTALL.md

 ## Download

-Download the source files as a ZIP archive and unzip it, or clone it the repository using
+Download the source files as a ZIP archive and unzip it, or clone the repository using the following command:

 ```
 git clone https://github.com/RuzickaJakub/text-normalization-annotation-application.git